scaffold-eth/scaffold-eth/README.md

 #### 🥅 Goals

 - [ ] Track the solidity code to find out how the DiceGame contract is generating random numbers.
-- [ ] Using blockhash provides a sudo random number.
-Is it possible to predict what that number will be for any given roll?
+- [ ] Is it possible to predict what that number will be for any given roll?

 ---